-A student who voluntarily withdraws from the College may be refunded a prorated portion of the board charge, which covers the cost of meals, according to the official check out date from an upper campus residence hall.
-Students not residing on upper campus who purchased a dining option, may be refunded the cost of the unused meals on the option purchased.
+A student who voluntarily withdraws from the College may be refunded a prorated portion of the board charge, which covers the cost of meals, based on the official check-out date from an upper campus residence hall.
+Students not residing on upper campus who purchased a dining option, may be refunded the cost of any unused meals on the option purchased.

-Voluntary Withdrawal - Board Charges
+Voluntary Withdrawal - Travel Course

-A student who voluntarily withdraws from an off-campus travel course, including intersession and summer, will be eligible for a tuition refund as described herein; however, the cost of transportation or other program expenses incurred on behalf of the student prior to the withdrawal will be deducted from any refund of the program charges.
+A student who voluntarily withdraws from an off-campus travel course, during any academic term, will be eligible for a tuition refund as described herein; however, the cost of transportation or other program expenses incurred on behalf of the student prior to the withdrawal will be deducted from any refund of the program charges.